Baraff24/purceddhroxy/README.md

-- Eseguire il comando "docker build" per creare l'immagine Docker, utilizzando il file Dockerfile appena creato:
+- Run the "docker build" command to create the Docker image, using the Dockerfile you just created:
-`docker build -t purceddhroxy`
+`docker build -t purceddhroxy .`

-- Eseguire il comando "docker run" per avviare un container Docker dall'immagine appena creata (sulla porta 5000):
+- Run the "docker run" command to start a Docker container from the newly created image (on port 5000):
-`docker run -p 5000:5000 purceddhroxy`
+`docker run -p 5000:5000 -e DESTINATION_HOST=example.com -e DESTINATION_PORT=80 defence-proxy`